swapnamaddali/cloud-developer-final-project/README.md

 ## Upload file to Binary to an associated Product

-In the post man collections
+In the post man collections, please make sure the S3 URL Test is updated with a proper file from the filesystem under binary input.